besseddrest/chrome-tab-papi/README.md

 If you are a keyboard-focused computer user, you might like this.

+## Installation

+- Chrome Web Store (tba)
+- clone this repo and add this extension in developer mode

 ## Keybinds

 The first thing I recommend is to create a keybind to activate Papi.